tarcisio-marinho/GonnaCry/README.md

 -------------

 # Disclaimer
-This repository is OpenSource, feel free to use, study and/or send pull request.
 This Ransomware musn't be used to harm/threat/hurt other person's computer.
-It's purpose is only to share knowledge and awareness about virus/Operating Sistems.
+It's purpose is only to share knowledge and awareness about Computer virus/Operating Sistems/Programming.
+GonnaCry is a academic ransomware made for learning and awareness about secutiry.
+The program isn't complete nor all the funcionalities are working.

 Knowledge is power!

-[EN] GonnaCry is a linux Ransomware that encrypt all user files.
-GonnaCry should not be used to harm people, it's just a academic ransomware made for learning and awareness about secutiry.
-The program isn't complete nor all the funcionalities are working.

 **Be aware running C/bin/GonnaCry or Python/GonnaCry/main.py in your computer, it may harm.**